Uniform density in matroids, matrices and graphs: Uniformly dense matroids

 \subsection{Definition and examples}

 As introduced, a matroid $M=(E,\mathcal{B})$ consists of a nonempty set $\mathcal{B}$ that contains subsets of a finite ground set $E$, such that the base-exchange property \eqref{eq: base-exchange axiom} is satisfied.
-For convenience, we require that every element of the ground set is contained in at least subset in $\mathcal{B}$; these are also called loopless matroids (see later).
-Note that this implies $\rank(A)>0$ for every non-empty subset $A\subseteq E$ and excludes the empty matroid $(E,\emptyset)$.
-Elements $B\in\mathcal{B}$ are the bases of $M$ and a fundamental consequence of the base-exchange property is that every basis has the same cardinality.
+For convenience, we will often focus on matroids where every element of the ground set is contained in at least one element of $\mathcal{B}$; these are called loopless matroids.

+The elements $B\in\mathcal{B}$ are called the bases of $M$ and a fundamental consequence of the base-exchange property is that every basis has the same cardinality.
 This is called the \emph{rank} of $M$, and the rank of a set $A\subseteq E$ is defined as the size of the largest intersection of $A$ with any basis.
 A standard reference on matroid theory is \cite{oxley_2011_matroid}.
 We now define the ingredients for the definition of uniformly dense matroids.